PiotrNap/bonfire-mobile-app/README.md

 This is an open-source project.
 Use it at your own risk.

-Community best efforts put into this project have tried to make this softwtare as reliable as possible, but it cannot guarantee that things will work as expected every time.
-None of the people who contributed to this project is or will be responsible for any damagaed caused by explicit use of this software.
+Community best efforts put into this project have tried to make this software as reliable as possible, but it cannot guarantee that things will work as expected every time.
+None of the people who contributed to this project is or will be responsible for any damage caused by explicit use of this software.

 ## Getting started